wusatosi/exemplar/.github/pull_request_template.md

 ## Meta

 <!--
-The convention in beman is for the PR author to merge the PR once it's ready, you can check this box to indicate that you would like beman members to merge the PR for you when appropropriate reviews have passed.
+The convention in Beman is for the PR author to merge the PR once it's ready.
+More over, you can check this box to indicate that you would like the Beman members to merge the PR for you when appropropriate reviews have passed.

-Please note that stale PR may still be merged by a beman member, if you need significant time to work on your PR, leave a comment and change it's status to closed or draft.
+Please note that stale PR may still be merged by a Beman member, if you need significant time to work on your PR, leave a comment and change it's status to closed or draft.
 -->

-- [ ] If this PR is approved, beman members can merge this PR for me.
+- [ ] If this PR is approved, Beman members can merge this PR for me.

 <!-- make sure you run pre-commit before opening a PR -->